 - Quit Sketchbook Pro to save your custom layout.

-NOTE: Keep in mind, the custom UI was created on your secondary monitor, so you must launch Sketchbook Pro from there if you want to retain it.
+NOTE: Keep in mind that the custom UI was created on your secondary monitor, so you must launch Sketchbook Pro from your secondary monitor if you want to retain that layout.